yajatwasisht/Gemini-Clone/README.md

 # Gemini App

-Gemini App is an interactive AI chat application inspired by ChatGPT.
+Gemini App is an interactive AI chat application inspired by Google Gemini.
 It allows users to engage in natural language conversations with an AI model.

 ## Features